 Years ago, when my younger brother and I began experimenting with making wine, we found that cranberry wine was the best in terms of ease of production, taste, and clarity.

 Grape wine, using frozen grape juice, was just as easy, but it tended to retain a yeasty taste as well as being somewhat cloudy.
 In both cases, we used juices from the grocery store rather than the crushing of berries for juice.

-- 1 Rubber stopper with glass tube in it for the jug (Can also use an air-lock device in place of rubber stopper), Rubber stopper with glass tube or air-lock device can be purchased from a wine-making store
+- 1 rubber stopper with glass tube in it for the jug (you can also use an air-lock device in place of rubber stopper), Rubber stopper with glass tube or air-lock device can be purchased from a wine-making store

-- 12–18 Inches Plastic tubing to fit over end of glass tube, (NOTE: do not need this if using air-lock device)
+- 12 to 18 inches plastic tubing to fit over the end of the glass tube (note: you do not need this if you are using an air-lock device)

-- Cover the container with the warm water and sugar mixture to prevent any airborne bacteria from contaminating the mixture and set the container aside for a couple of hours to allow the fermentation process to get started.
+- Cover the container with the warm water and sugar mixture to prevent any airborne bacteria from contaminating the mixture and set the container aside 2 to 3 hours to allow the fermentation process to get started.

-- Pour juice, with sugar dissolved in it, into jug using funnel to avoid spilling.
+- Pour juice, with sugar dissolved in it, into a jug, using the funnel to avoid spilling.

 - Add the warm water and yeast mixture to the juice in the jug.

 - Insert rubber stopper into top of jug.